Woodford Station to Murphys Glen campground

 - Please note

-- Allow 2-3 hours if cycling the 14km return route from Woodford Station.
+- Allow 2 to 3 hours if cycling the 14km return route from Woodford Station.

 - There's a steep descent into Murphys Glen campground.